5 Tips to Reduce Waste This Holiday Season

 Rethink Gift Giving

-Give gifts that people need and if you feel the person you’re shopping for truly has everything they need - or can easily get it - consider an experience gift instead, such as a dinner date, tickets to see a live performance, a day at an amusement park or tickets to see a comedy show.
+Give gifts that people need and if you feel the person you’re shopping for truly has everything they need, or can easily get it, consider an experience gift instead, such as a dinner date, tickets to see a live performance, a day at an amusement park or tickets to see a comedy show.
 Sometimes one of the best gifts you can give someone is your time and the memories you create together will last a lifetime.

 While it can be overwhelming to take all these things into consideration, remember that small steps make a huge difference.
 If you save one tree or reduce your waste by one garbage bag, you’re contributing to less waste this season!